Last updated:

 It is a closed door slow burn.
 The heat sits around two on a five point scale, and the tension does the work.

-Here is the honest answer before you buy: The Starfall Accord is a closed door romance, so if you came looking for explicit open door scenes, this is not the book for you.
+Here is the honest answer before you buy: The Starfall Accord is closed door, so if you came looking for explicit scenes, this is not the book for you.
+On a standard five point spice scale it sits at roughly two, with no kiss until chapter fifteen and the door staying closed throughout.

 If you want maximum on page heat, the free sample will tell you in three chapters that this is not your match.
 If you want a slow burn so intense you forget the door never opens, The Starfall Accord was written for you.

-Never Read Sci-Fi Before?
+Never Read Sci Fi Before?
 Start Here Without a Single Footnote

 If you can follow a fantasy magic system, you can follow this universe on page one.

-If you loved watching a hardened warrior slowly reveal his vulnerability to the one person who terrifies him, you will love watching the same thing happen against the glow of a navigation display.
+This is, at its core, a love story between two complicated, wounded, stubborn people who happen to be flying through the stars instead of riding through enchanted forests.
+If you loved a hardened warrior slowly revealing vulnerability to the one person who terrifies him, you will love watching the same thing happen against the glow of a navigation display.

 Start the slow burn tonight.